 Indicate the intended vehicle for dissemination and/or to what professional organization/society the work might be presented.

-If humans or other live animals are to be used in the research, specify guarantees included to meet National Science Foundation and U.S. Government standards for humane treatment as well as requirements set forth in the University's Policies and Procedures Manual.
+If humans or live animals are to be used in the research, specify guarantees included to meet National Science Foundation and U.S. Government standards for humane treatment, as well as requirements set forth in the University's Policies and Procedures Manual.
 If using human subjects, funding of the research is contingent upon approval of the University Board for Research using Human Subjects (IRB).
 Documentation of approval by the University Board for Research Using Human Subjects must be submitted to the Faculty Research Committee Chair before final approval can be granted.